 Which boat offers me the most value for my money?

 To start, we have to keep in mind that when comparing monohulls and catamarans, they must be of the same size range.
-It is true that in the last decade people are more interested in catamarans for its numerous advantages.
-However, monohulls and sloops remain of a great charm and affinity.
+It is true that in the last decade people were more interested in catamarans for its numerous advantages.
+However, monohulls and sloops remain of great charm and affinity.

 Here’s a simple study of the advantages and disadvantages of each type in terms of various criteria.

 Speed under sail

 Unlike a monohull, a catamaran consists of two shells, linked with a frame and unlike a monohull, it does not have the lead keel, therefore it is generally faster than a similar-sized monohull, especially off the wind.
 Most of the catamarans on the market are designs for trade wade sailing, therefore, they sail very poorly.
 On the other hand, under light wind, most catamarans will often be slower than similar-sized monohull due to wetted surface drag.

 Some shipyards are known to build high-performance luxury catamarans such as Gunboat, the innovative trimarans from Neel, the powerful Outremer catamarans, or the centerboard type of catamarans from Catana group.

 Catamarans do not roll from one wave to the other as a monohull, they rarely tilt more than 5 degrees, so the navigation is less tiring, and guests can eat, sleep and live on the catamaran more comfortably than on a monohull with fewer opportunities to catch the seasick.
 Walking on the deck of a catamaran is easier because the boat is flat.

 On a monohull, from the early puffs, the boat starts to heel naturally and for many boaters and sailors is one of the charms and pleasures of sailing.